 This work consists of providing regular and continuous public information services throughout the duration of the project.
 Final approval of approach and collateral will be given by the Project Engineer with review by Regional Communications Manager.
 Anticipated communications issues on this project include:

 ♦

+Identify if there is LEP impacted area (the community to which the project flyers shall be distributed has greater than 5 percent LEP persons)

 CONSTRUCTION REQUIREMENTS

 Public Information Manager (PIM).
 The Contractor shall provide a full-time Public Information Manager (PIM) who shall be the responsible charge for all activities associated with public information services for this project.
-As part of the key project staff submittal prior to the Preconstruction Conference, the Contractor shall submit the name, contact information and qualifications of the Public Information Manager (PIM) for this project for approval by the Engineer.
-The PIM shall have a minimum of five years professional experience in Public/Media Relations, Marketing or other related field and good verbal and written communications skills.
+As part of the key project staff submittal prior to the Preconstruction Conference, the Contractor shall submit the name, contact information and qualifications of the Public Information Manager (PIM) for this project for approval by the Engineer with review by the Regional Communications Manager seven working days following Notice to Proceed (NTP).
+The PIM shall have a minimum of five years professional experience in Public/Media Relations, Marketing or other related field and good verbal and written communications skills (note: administrative/business office skills are NOT considered a related field.)
 The Engineer will coordinate all aspects of the PIM’s work, including all required submittals, with the Regional Communications Manager (RCM).

 Activities of the PIM.
 Throughout the duration of the project, the PIM shall be responsible for the following: